CSCfi/csc-user-guide/docs/data/Allas/index.md

 ## Introduction

-   * [Introduction](./introduction.md) A technical overview of the service.
+   * [Introduction](./introduction.md) An overview of the service.
 Recommended reading before starting to use Allas.

    * [Common use cases](./using_allas/common_use_cases.md) Some examples